 34. Essentialism: The Disciplined Pursuit of Less by Greg McKeown

 If you’re feeling overwhelmed, overworked and underutilized, then the way out might be found within the pages of this book.
 The way of the essentialist is proposed here by McKeown, and it‘s mostly about time management.
-This book shows you how you can own your own time and make the most out of it through disciplined systems.
+This is a leadership book that can teach you to own your own time and make the most out of it through disciplined systems.

 35. Emotional Intelligence 2.0 by Jean Greaves and Travis Bradberry

 Emotional Intelligence 2.0 explores the fast-paced work culture of today, with all of it‘s global competition and turbulent economic conditions.
 The authors propose a simple solution to thrive in these challenging times, by building four core skills: self-management, self-management, social awareness and relationship management.

 36. The Checklist Manifesto: How to Get Things Right by Atul Gawande